The 20 Best Major Depression Doctors in Canada

 Toronto, ON, CA

-Sidney Kennedy practices in Toronto, Canada.
+Sidney Kennedy practices practicing medicine in Toronto, Canada.
 Mr. Kennedy is rated as an Elite expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, and Deep Brain Stimulation.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Endometriosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Deep Brain Stimulation.

 Elite in Major Depression